Travel Guide: Safety in Juarez and El Paso [2023]

 When you enter Mexico, they’ll keep half of it.
 When you leave, they’ll collect the other half.

 You can get away without doing this, and you can even escape the fine if they don’t catch you.
-But really, it’s an easy thing to comply with, so you should just save yourself some trouble and fill out the form at the INM office.
+But really, it’s an easy thing to comply with.
+You should just save yourself some trouble and fill out the form at the INM office.

 blank FMM Mexico card